How To Travel Amsterdam to Moscow (and back)

-Other airlines that serve Amsterdam and Moscow indirectly are Air France (via Paris), British Airways (via London), Lufthansa (via Frankfurt), Swiss (via Zurich), LOT Polish (via Warsaw) and CSA Czech (via Prague).
+Other airlines that serve Amsterdam and Moscow indirectly are Air Baltic (via Riga), Air France (via Paris), British Airways (via London), Finnair (via Helsinki), Lufthansa (via Frankfurt), LOT Polish (via Warsaw) and CSA Czech (via Prague).
 Cheaper fares may often be found via indirect routes.

 2. Amsterdam-Moscow by Train

-There used to be a direct Amsterdam-Moscow rail service - however this was stopped in December 2012.
-The rail journey can still be done (by the more adventurous traveller) with changes in Cologne and Warsaw:
+There used to be a direct Amsterdam-Moscow rail service - however this was stopped a few years ago (in 2012).
+The Amsterdam-Moscow rail journey can still be done by the more adventurous traveller with stopovers in Berlin and Warsaw:

 3. Amsterdam-Moscow by Coach